Akash-Mittal/bp-wallet-grpc-spring/README.md

 `timeTaken in Seconds.`

-Note:For very quick start up please import the project in STS and run `BPWS` and `BPWC` as `spring boot app`.
+Note:For quick start up please import the project in STS and run `BPWS` and `BPWC` as `spring boot app`.

 ### Important choices in Solution